oparisot/DeepSpaceYoloDataset/README.md

 ## 📑 Examples

-The dataset was used to train a YOLOv7 model -- allowing to obtain the following results.
+**DeepSpaceYoloDataset** was used to train a YOLOv7 model -- allowing to obtain the following results.

 AI-powered observation of Dumbbell Nebula (M27) with a Vespera smart telescope (8/7/2024)